-Further to the update we released last month regarding the £500,000 fine issued by the ICO against Facebook (available here), additional action has been taken against Facebook, in relation to the investigation of the Cambridge Analytica scandal.
+Further to our recent update regarding the £500,000 fine issued by the ICO against Facebook, additional action has been taken against Facebook, in relation to the investigation of the Cambridge Analytica scandal.

 However, this time, it is the UK Parliament who have taken action, by seizing internal Facebook documents.
 The documents are believed to contain information which will assist in the investigation of Facebook’s involvement in the Cambridge Analytica scandal.